openclimatefix/uk-pv-national-xg/README.md

 The method `gradboost_pv.models.training.run_experiment` will fit the model to the built dataset in addition to returning some training/validation metrics.
 We trained on all data prior to 2021 and validated on the 2021 subset of data.
 By model we refer to a single model which forecasts for a single step in the future.
 The meta-model is an amalgamation (stored internally as a dictionary) of models, keyed by forecast horizon step (one per hour ahead).
 We train the models for each horizon independently.

 The notebook `notebooks/models/geospatial_dsample/uk_region_model.ipynb` demonstrates the full training cycle.
 One can also train and upload the models using preprocessed data with the script `scripts/models/train/region_filtered_model.py`.
-For model finetuning, `scripts/models/grid_search_hyperparams.py` will search a parameter space of model configurations and save the results, including the best performing model.
+For model fine-tuning, `scripts/models/grid_search_hyperparams.py` will search a parameter space of model configurations and save the results, including the best performing model.

 ## Accessing Current Model
 For access to the current models, they are stored in the s3 bucket: `nowcasting-national-forecaster-models-development` and models are keyed by the forecast hour they refer to.
 They can also be access via `gradboost_pv.models.s3.load_model`